 Learning About the Area

 Area Trail Guides

-The schedule is in the park newspaper, on the website, and posted around the Mammoth area.
+The schedule is in the park newspaper, in the online calendar, and posted around the Mammoth area.
 Evening programs at the hotel and campground are wheelchair-accessible; others as noted in the schedule.

 What to See

 Enjoy a self-guiding tour of this historic site at Mammoth Hot Springs, which dates from the time of U.S. Army management (1886–1918).
 The route has some potential hazards where the concrete sidewalk has buckled (up to 1.5 inches / 3.6 cm high) or has large gaps at expansion joints.
 The concrete sidewalk is cracked or deteriorated in some places.
 Side slope may be up to 6% in places along Officer’s Row.
 The sidewalks between the Albright Visitor Center and the Administration Building (originally double cavalry barracks) have 10–12% slopes.
 The audio description in the app describes the wayside exhibits.

 Forces of the Northern Range Trail

 Designated accessible parking.
 The entire boardwalk is accessible.
 Some gaps between boards may exceed .5 inches (1 cm).
 The boardwalk surface is somewhat uneven in places.
 There are some tactile exhibits.
 The audio description in the app describes the wayside exhibits.
 The closest accessible toilet is at the Blacktail Creek pullout.

 Accessible parking space and vault toilet.
 The first 50 yards (45 m) of the compacted soil trail is accessible.
 Beyond this point, there are rocks, eroded trail surfacing, and drop-offs, as well as a couple small hills with up to a 20% grade.
 The soaking area is not accessible.

 Mammoth Hot Springs Hotel